kaedroho/django-modelsearch/docs/searching.md

 ### Query string parsing

-The previous sections show how to construct a phrase search query manually, but a lot of search engines (Wagtail admin included, try it!) support writing phrase queries by wrapping the phrase with double quotes.
+The previous sections show how to construct a phrase search query manually, but a lot of search engines support writing phrase queries by wrapping the phrase with double quotes.
 In addition to phrases, you might also want to allow users to add filters to the query using the colon syntax (`hello world published:yes`).